renfuuu/BOIDS/README.md

 Press Spacebar - to reset Cohesion, Alignment, Seperation weights

 Disclaimer: We both did the course instructor survey.
+Our project is best viewed in full screen.